pyload/pyload/README.md

 You can also try to install the `pyload-ng` package **without** root privileges.

-Append the option `--user` to the installation command, like:
+Append the option `--user` to the installation command:

     pip install --user pyload-ng